-Is the space the adequate size?
+Is the space an adequate size?
 Will it work for the short and long-term?
 Does the space send the right message about the law firm?
 Will clients feel comfortable?
 Will employees be comfortable?

 Beyond these considerations, a big question is what type of lease to sign?
 Landlords seek to get law firms locked into long-term leases.
 After all, it gives the landlord a great deal of security.
 It locks you down for the long-term.
 It makes it such that they won’t have to worry about finding another tenant soon.